Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 - Device management
   - Multi-frequency feedback vibration has been developed.
   - Safe unmount for external storage has been developed.
-  - Exfat mount feature has been added.
+  - Extended File Allocation Table (exFAT) mount feature has been added.
   - Blink display has been supported.
   - Battery module has been improved for thermal management and reliability.
   - Product plugin architecture has been developed.
   - Storage cleanup modules have been improved.
-  - API set for playing feedback with sound path info has been added.
+  - API set for playing feedback with sound path information has been added.
 - Logger
   - API set for dlogutil logdump has been added.
-  - Separate persistent logging for critical events for has been developed.
+  - Separate persistent logging for critical events has been developed.
 - Open source
   - Systemd version has been upgraded with KDBus support.
   - D-Bus (libdbus and dbus-daemon) has been upgraded with KDBus support.